Overview (81/100)

 Materials and Quality

 All the zippers on this pack are made by YKK, which means there shouldn’t be any significant quality issues with them further down the line.
-So far the zippers have performed ideally, and we have nothing bad to say about them.
+So far the zippers have performed ideally, and I have nothing bad to say about them.
+They aren’t getting stuck, no teeth are missing, and they still work perfectly.

-For all the buckles and clips they’ve went with plastic hardware produced by ITW, WJ, and YKK.
-It’s hard to say whether they’re durable or not, but just so you know, all of these manufacturers are outsourced and they aren’t the cheapest ones.
+For all the buckles and clips Osprey has used plastic hardware produced by ITW, WJ, and YKK.
+It’s hard to say whether they’re durable or not, but I haven’t had any issues with them so far.

 Comfort and Padding

-The Osprey Talon 44 comes with a smartly-designed internal frame, which seems to consist of various elements.
+The Osprey Talon 44 comes with a smartly-designed internal frame, which seems to consist of multiple, built-in elements.
 The outer frame is hidden underneath the fabric, but it feels like it’s made from partly aluminum and partly some kind of flexible plastic.
-And the inner part is filled with a plastic sheet.
-Overall, the frame feels really light, it feels like it’s ergonomically wrapped around your back, and it provides enough structure for light and medium loads.
+The inner part of the frame seems to be filled with a plastic sheet.
+Overall, the frame feels really light – it feels like it’s ergonomically shaped to the curves of your back, and it provides enough structure for light and medium loads.

-One thing that we really dig is the “Airscape” system, which basically means that this pack is very breathable.
+One thing that I really like is that this pack is very breathable.
 The internal frame is kept about 1cm from your back with a foam structure, which passes through enough air to keep your back from getting sweaty.
-The shoulder straps and the hip belt also mostly consist of this foam material, which makes this pack very breathable even on very hot summer days.
+The shoulder straps and the hip belt also mostly consist of this foam material, which makes this pack very breathable – even on very hot summer days.
+I finished a 500-mile thru-hike with it in Spain during the summer, and my back was rarely sweaty.

-On the back, the shoulder straps are attached to the main frame with a huge velcro clip, which means that you can adjust the torso length to your fit (48-58 cm / 19-23 inches.)
+On the back, the shoulder straps are attached to the main frame with a huge velcro clip, which means that you can adjust the torso length to your height (between 48-58 cm / 19-23 inches.)
 The hip belt is also adjustable between 71-127 cm / 28-50 inches in waist size.
 To achieve a perfect fit, you can also adjust the shoulder strap length, the load lifter straps, and the chest sternum strap.
-To some degree, the hip belt also has straps on each side that keep the pack from wobbling around while walking, but they’re connected to both bottle pockets on each side and they’re kind of counter-intuitive to use, so we never tend to use them.

 The only pocket in the interior is situated at the bottom of the top lid.
 It’s a zippered mesh pocket that’s secured with a zipper.
-We usually store all the items in there that we might need to access, yet don’t want to lose, such as our wallet, small electronics, keys, e.t.c. (it’s actually perfect for keys because the pocket has a keychain inside to keep them from accidentally falling out.)
+I usually store all the items in there that I might need to access quickly, yet don’t want to lose, such as my wallet, small electronics, keys, etc. (it’s actually perfect for keys because the pocket has a keychain inside to keep them from accidentally falling out).

 Exterior Features

-A nice feature that we like is that the top lid is removable.
-This is very useful if you’re using this pack as a carry-on because if it’s packed completely full with the top lid on, it will be larger than most carry-on limits.
-By removing the top lid, it will be just within the limits, and you can use the top lid as a “personal item”.
+A nice feature that I like is that the top lid is removable.
+This is very useful if you’re using this pack as a carry-on when flying because by removing the top lid, it will be just within the carry-on size limits, and you can use the top lid as a “personal item”.

 At the top of the top lid, there’s another pocket secured by a zipper.
-We haven’t measured it, but we’d say that the top lid can hold about 5l of gear when packed full.
+I haven’t measured it, but I’d say that the top lid can hold about 5 l of gear when packed full.

 On the hip belt, you’ll find a pocket on each side.
 These pockets are actually quite spacious.
-We’ve tested quite a few packs, and usually, the hip belt pockets are too small to hold our smartphone but these ones do the job just perfectly.
-They’re also very easy to open while the hip belt is secured around your hips, which is very refreshing to see because most on most other packs they aren’t.
+I’ve used quite a few packs, and usually, the hip belt pockets are too small to hold my smartphone but these ones do the job just perfectly.
+They’re also very easy to open while the hip belt is secured around my hips, which is very refreshing to see because on most other packs they aren’t.

 If you enjoy using water bladders, then you’ll be happy to know that the Talon 44 has a water reservoir sleeve hidden behind the internal frame.
 It also comes with elastic straps on the top of both shoulder straps to house the water hose.
-On the left shoulder strap, the Talon 44 has another smaller stretchy pocket, which we usually use to store our GoPro.
+On the left shoulder strap, the Talon 44 has another smaller stretchy pocket, which I usually use to store my GoPro.

 Brand Reliability and Warranty